Duet3D/wiki-content/User_manual/Reference/Gcodes_not_implemented.md

 * M133: Set PID I limit value (use M301)
 * M134: Write PID values to EEPROM (use M500)
 * M136: Print PID settings to host (use M301)
-* M146: Set Chamber Humidity (use a macro and M42 to control humidifier, M305 to view the humidity with a DHT sensor)
 * M149: Set temperature units (No demand, just use C)
 * M155: Automatically send temperatures (hosts should use polling)
 * M160: Number of mixed materials ( use M567)